matheuscorrea/github-templates/.github/ISSUE_TEMPLATE/FEATURE.md

 ---
 name: "\U0001F680 Feature"
 about: "A new feature \U0001F63B!"
-title: '[FEAT]: '
+title: "[FEAT]: "
-labels: 'feature'
+labels: "feature"

 ---